Climate change, migration: How Merkel’s successors measure up | DW | 21.07.2021

 Voting records provide an overview of how the governing parties have implemented their promises and how the opposition parties have positioned themselves politically.

 In Germany, several parties usually form a majority coalition that votes unanimously, and whose motions will thus generally pass.
 Much depends, therefore, on the formation of the next coalition, and the deals struck in the process.
-For most of her time in office, Merkel oversaw a "grand coalition” of CDU/CSU and SPD, with the Greens in the opposition.
+For most of her time in office, Merkel oversaw a grand coalition of the CDU/CSU and SPD, with the Greens in the opposition.

 Whether issues and policy positions of politicians are put into practice is partly decided in the federal and state parliaments.
 Here, political positions are discussed and new laws voted on.
 DW gathered all roll-call votes the candidates and Merkel participated in, recorded by the German parliamentary watchdog NGO Abgeordnetenwatch, and manually labeled them by international relevance and policy issue.
 What is their track record on migration, environmental policy, or European cooperation?